WhoWaWay/WhoWaWay/UserNeeds-Benchmarking-Requirements.md

 ## Use Cases
 * User Story #1: Ethan Conner (AI)

-Once upon a time, there was a man named Ethan Conner who loved gardens but had a hard time remembering to water them.
-One day, he decided to invest in a smart flower pot that would help him take care of his plants.
-The pot was equipped with sensors that could detect the moisture level of the soil, the amount of sunlight the plant was receiving, and the temperature of the environment.
+Once upon a time, there was a man named Ethan Conner who loved gardens but had a hard time remembering to monitor weather conditions.
+One day, he decided to invest in a weather-tracking R/C car that would help him take care of his plants.
+The car was equipped with sensors that could detect the moisture level in the air, the amount of sunlight the plant was receiving, and the temperature of the environment.
-Ethan was thrilled with his new purchase and immediately planted a Chrysanthemum in the pot.
+Ethan was thrilled with his new purchase and immediately planted a Chrysanthemum in his new garden.
 He was amazed at how quickly the plant began to grow and how green it looked in person.
-The smart flower pot would send him notifications on his phone when the plant needed water or when it was getting too much sunlight.
+The weather-tracking R/C car would send him notifications on his phone when the plant needed adjustments in water or when it was getting too much sunlight.
-Ethan was so impressed with the smart flower pot that he decided to buy more and expand his new garden.
+Ethan was so impressed with the weather-tracking R/C car that he decided to buy more and expand his new garden.
 He spent hours every day tending to his plants and watching them grow.
-He even started to experiment with different types of plants and flowers to see which ones would thrive in the smart flower pots.
+He even started to experiment with different types of plants and flowers to see which ones would thrive under the watchful eye of the weather-tracking R/C cars.
 One day, Ethan’s neighbor came over to admire his garden.
-She was so impressed with the smart flower pots that she decided to buy one for herself.
+She was so impressed with the weather-tracking R/C cars that she decided to buy one for herself.
 Ethan was happy to know that his neighbors also had a hard time making time for plants and excitedly explained the setup process.
 From that day on, Ethan’s garden became the focal point of his village.
-People would come from all over to see his beautiful plants and flowers.
-Ethan was proud of what he had accomplished and was grateful for the smart flower pot that had helped him achieve his dream of opening a garden.
+People would come from all over to see his beautiful plants and flowers, all flourishing under the guidance of the weather-tracking R/C cars.
+Ethan was proud of what he had accomplished and was grateful for the innovative technology that had helped him achieve his dream of cultivating a thriving garden.

 * User Story #2: Sarah (AI)

-Sarah loved gardening but she didn’t have a green thumb.
-She invested in a smart flower pot that could detect the moisture level of the soil, the amount of sunlight the plant was receiving, and the temperature of the environment.
-The pot would send her notifications on her phone when the plant needed water or when it was getting too much sunlight.
-Sarah was thrilled with her new purchase and planned to defend her home from the zombie horde.
+Sarah loved to chase storms, and was getting excited about collecting data from within the storm.
+As her hobby was still a new fascination, Sarah was not ready to invest large sums of money towards modifying a vehicle to withstand the storm.
+She invested in a Weather Tracking R/C that could detect the moisture level of the air, the amount of sunlight the area was receiving, and the temperature of the environment.
+The R/C would send her notifications on her phone that can be changed to update every 15 seconds or less about the newest data.
+Sarah was thrilled about the idea of collecting data from within storms without needing to put herself or others in immediate harm and began testing it in the next Tornado Season.

 ## Aspects
 ### 	Product Design